pvasek/kudu-wiki/Known-issues.md

+### New Roslyn based compiler takes more memory

+Recently, we updated the .NET build process to use the new VS 2015 toolset.
+The primary reason is to give access to new C# 6 compiler features like string interpolation.

+One downside of this change that has been affecting some users is that the new compiler appears to use quite a bit more memory than the old one, at least in some scenarios.
+When running on VMs that are already tight on memory, that can cause it to go over the edge and start thrashing, leading to extremely slow performance.

+Luckily, there is a simple workaround to go back to the previous compiler.
+Add the following App Settings in the Azure portal:

+    MSBUILD_PATH=D:\Windows\Microsoft.NET\Framework\v4.0.30319\MSBuild.exe

+We're still investigating the issue, but in the meantime, this should completely eliminate it.
+The obvious drawback is that you won't be able to use new compiler features.

 ### You may get occasional "Couldn't reserve space for cygwin's heap" errors when git pushing

 This is tracked by https://github.com/projectkudu/kudu/issues/878.